Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 <img src="assets/images/reminder_incomplete.png" width="350">
 <br/><br/>

-  - When a user slides a reminder after it has been marked as complete, the text in the button is changed to "Incomplete" and the reminder has been as "Incomplete".
+  - When a user deselects a reminder after it has been marked as complete, the radio button gets deselected and the reminder has been set as "Incomplete".
-  - When the user selects the "Incomplete" button, the reminder is marked as incomplete.
-On the dashboard page, the "Incomplete" counter is increased by one and the "Complete" counter is decreased by one.
-The color is changed back to white.
+  - On the dashboard page, the "Incomplete" counter is increased by one and the "Complete" counter is decreased by one.
   - If the reminder date is within the last 10 days the reminder is added to the "Dashboard" page.

 ### Add Reminder